-Joyent provide binary packages for SmartOS/illumos, Mac OS X, and Linux.
+Joyent provide binary packages for SmartOS/illumos, macOS, and Linux.

 Packages for illumos distributions are built on SmartOS 20141030, but should work on any illumos system of at least that date.
 If in doubt choose the 64-bit set.
 Older bootstrap kits are available from the archive.

 Use the 64-bit package set.
 These packages are able to utilise the full x86_64 instruction set architecture and address space, useful for working with large data.
 This set has the most packages, and often has packages (golang, rust, openjdk8, etc) that are not supported for 32-bit.